zenml-io/mlstacks/eks-s3-seldon-mlflow/README.md

-# EKS, S3, Seldon and MLflow Stack
+# EKS, S3, RDS, Seldon and MLflow Stack

-This is the stack recipe for having EKS as the orchestrator, S3 as the artifact store, Seldon Core as the model deployer and MLflow as the experiment tracker.
+This is the stack recipe for deploying EKS as the orchestrator, S3 as the artifact store, an AWS RDS MySQL instance as the metadata store, Seldon Core as the model deployer and MLflow as the experiment tracker.

 ## Structure of the directory